'General Hospital' Weekly Spoilers: Sonny's Feeling Optimistic, Nelle's On Top Of The World, And Maxie's Torn

 General Hospital spoilers hint that the week of July 2 will have some juicy developments playing out across multiple storylines.
 Peter may seem on the brink of being rescued when he apparently heard someone open the door, but he may not be quite that lucky.
 However, the search for him is getting hotter with Sam increasingly determined to figure out where he is.
 Sonny is reportedly getting some positive news and Nelle’s future with Michael is looking bright, or so she thinks.

-Viewers saw as Elizabeth got excited to welcome her childhood love Terry to town, and she was stunned when she opened the door.
-Transgender actress Cassandra James is playing this role and General Hospital spoilers indicate that viewers will be seeing Cassandra for a bit in the episodes to come.
+Viewers watched as Elizabeth got excited to welcome her childhood love Terry to town, and she was stunned when she opened the door.
+As the Inquisitr previously reported, transgender actress Cassandra James is playing this role and General Hospital spoilers indicate that viewers will be seeing Cassandra for a bit in the episodes to come.

 SheKnows Soaps details that during Monday’s episode, Sonny will get good news about something while Michael takes the next step in trying to convince Nelle to marry him.
 In addition, Chase will be revealing the truth about something.
 Nelle will be putting her best foot forward as the week plays out, but things will get complicated when an appointment is moved out.
 However, Michael steps up with a possible remedy.